This morning the Los Angeles Dodgers wrapped up Major League Baseball’s inaugural slate of the Nike City Connect jersey series.

 We have no idea who will be coming on board this program next season.
 If the plan is to have every team releasing their City Connect uniform between now and 2023 then they’ll have to seriously bump things up from the current seven teams per year to eleven or twelve.

 Now that we’ve seen ’em all, I want to hear your thoughts about who’s the best.
-Share your 2021 City Connect Uniform Rankings in the comments, if we get enough rankings to make it worthwhile I’ll tabulate them all and share the results in the future post.
+Share your 2021 City Connect Uniform Rankings in the comments, if we get enough rankings to make it worthwhile I’ll tabulate them all and share the results in a future post.